 Description: Meadow knapweed belongs to the Sunflower family.
-This plant is native to Europe and was thought to be introduced to North America as a contaminant in alfafa seed (Ball et al 2006).
+This plant is native to Europe and was thought to be introduced to North America as a contaminant in alfalfa seed (Ball et al 2006).
 Meadow knapweed can grow up to 1m tall.
 It has lance-shaped basal leaves.
 Several large purple-pink flower heads form at the top of its branched, hairy, erect stems.
 This species of knapweed is considered to be a hybrid between brown and black knapweed and is often confused with those knapweed species as well as Spotted knapweed.
 Meadow knapweed reproduces solely by seed (Ball et al 2006).

 Type: Perennial Forb

-Habitat and Impacts: Meadow knapweed has been known to invade rangelands and pastures, reducing carrying capacities and yields (Ministry of Agriculture, Lands and Fisheries, 2002).
+Habitat and Impacts: Meadow knapweed has been known to invade rangelands and pastures, reducing carrying capacities and yields (Ministry of Agriculture, Lands, and Fisheries, 2002).

 Location: occurs in the Bella Coola Valley along the Tote road (currently unmapped), and outside the CCCIPC area along HWY 97 approx 0.5km north of Loch Lomond in the TNRD and possibly north of Lac Des Roches (not confirmed).

 Mechanical: seed production can be reduced by mowing and hand pulling plants prior to flowering and seed production.

 Chemical: Picloram, dicamba, or a combination of clopyralid and 2,4-D are a few of the herbicides that effectively control Meadow knapweed.
 (Ministry of Agriculture, Lands, and Fisheries, 2002).